 A: I wouldn’t say that one is better than the other.
 Medium and HubPages are entirely different.

-Most of the other sites went out of business, such as Bubblews, Squidoo, Persona Paper, and Niume — as I predicted in my article discussing those sites.New Page
+Most of the other sites went out of business, such as Bubblews, Squidoo, Persona Paper, and Niume — as I predicted.

-I think Medium will have a successful future because they are immune to ad blocking since they don’t use ads for monetization.
+I think Medium may have a successful future because they are immune to ad blocking since they don’t use ads for monetization.
+But that also has been suffering lately and are known to censor conservative articles.

 Remember these two crucial points when deciding where to publish: